 All schools are above the 55% unduplicated pupil percentage.
-The additional concentration add-on funding is being used for counselors, vice principals, TK and K paraeducators, campus safety specialists, yard and duty assistants, custodians and maintenance positions are outlined in the HR Staffing Handbook.
+The additional concentration add-on funding is being used for counselors (3.3 & 3.4), vice principals (3.5), TK and K paraeducators (1.3), campus safety specialists (5.4), yard and duty assistants (3.1), custodians (5.2), grounds specialists (5.2) and maintenance positions (5.2) as outlined in the HR Staffing Handbook.
 The HR Staffing Handbook uses student enrollment to determine position allocation and funding source.